-Use action verbs rather than forms of to be (e.g., is, are, was, were).
+Use action verbs rather than forms of the verb to be (e.g., is, are, was, were).

-- Wordy: The reason that General Lee invaded Pennsylvania in June 1863 was to draw the Army of the Potomac away from Richmond. - REVISED: General Lee invaded Pennsylvania in June 1863 to draw the Army of the Potomac away from Richmond. - Wordy: Tom Jones is a novel by Fielding that comically portrays English society in the eighteenth century.
+Wordy: The reason that General Lee invaded Pennsylvania in June 1863 was to draw the Army of the Potomac away from Richmond.

+Revised (replace was with action verb invaded): General Lee invaded Pennsylvania in June 1863 to draw the Army of the Potomac away from Richmond.

+Wordy: Tom Jones is a novel by Fielding that comically portrays English society in the eighteenth century.

-REVISED: Fielding's novel Tom Jones comically portrays English society in the eighteenth century.
+Revised (replace is with action verb portrays): Fielding's novel Tom Jones comically portrays English society in the eighteenth century.